Over the last few years, a quiet but powerful force has been reshaping how companies are able to drive real, measurable results online.

 09:43 – 10:47 Why leveraging “Dark Social” is so important

-“Dark Social” refers to the marketing results that happen outside the visibility of your analytics stack.
+“Dark Social” refers to the marketing results that happen outside the visibility of your standard “cost per lead” reporting.

-It’s the invisible layer of momentum, where influence spreads through “unseen” conversations, recommendations, and interactions, even without a prospect filling out a form or booking a call through your website.
+It’s the invisible layer of momentum, where influence spreads through “unseen” conversations, recommendations, Slack messages, partnerships, investors and market interactions – WITHOUT a prospect filling out a form or booking a call through your website.

 Here are some examples:

-• Word-of-mouth and referrals: Prospects email directly because someone recommended you.
+• Word-of-mouth and referrals: Prospects email you directly instead of signing into a Landing Page because someone recommended you based on your ads.

-• Branded searches: More people search your company’s name on Google after seeing your content.
+• Branded searches: People search your company’s name on Google to learn more, because they are seeing your content.

 • Boardroom discussions: Executives share your videos or insights on WhatsApp or Slack.